 I have made it no secret that Tokyo is one of my favorite places in the world.
 It is a Japanese city that is filled with the latest innovations, an undying energy and a rich culture.
-Plus, there are so many quirky things to do there, and a lot of them are centered around the tasty food scene.
+Plus, there are so many quirky and cool things to do in Tokyo, and a lot of them are centered around the tasty food scene.

 1. Dine in a Jail Cell

 Most people would avoid (at all costs) dining in a jail cell, but Alcatraz ER will give you an offbeat dining experience of a lifetime.
 This restaurant is designed as a jail and each cell or prison represents a dining area for a group.
 Staff that are well dressed in nurse uniforms tend to the call of the bang of a metal rod against the cells bars.

 Brave diners (like myself!) will nosh on things like blue curry served in a urine tin or drink cocktails out of dummy’s head.
 Can you ever imagine eating sausage in the shape of bowel movement; well this place has more quirkiness to offer than you can imagine.
 A must have experience even you prefer not to visit again.